x1-labs/tachyon/docs/src/clusters/testnet.md

 * If you expect metrics to work, make sure you have configured them before proceeding
 * Go to `./net/` directory in agave repo
 * `./gce.sh` command controls creation and destruction of the nodes in the test net.
 It does not actually run any software.
-  * `./gce.sh create \-n 4 \-c 2` creates cluster with 4 validators and 1 node for load generation, this is minimal viable setup for all solana features to work
+  * `./gce.sh create \-n 4 \-c 2` creates cluster with 4 validators and 1 node for load generation, this is minimal viable setup for all x1 features to work
     * If the creation succeeds, `net/config/config` will contain the config file of the testnet just created
     * If you do not have `SOLANA_METRICS_CONFIG` set in your shell env, `gce.sh` may complain about metrics not being configured, this is perfectly fine
   * `./gce.sh info`  lists active test cluster nodes, this allows you to get their IP addresses for SSH access and/or debugging